 Updates: Unlike 100s of free templates that are updated once in a blue moon, premium WP themes are updated on a regular basis.

 Feature-rich: This is the major reason why many people buy premium WordPress themes instead of free templates.
 Multipurpose WP templates offer 100s of features.
 You can use them to launch any type of site.
 Simple premium themes ship with powerful widgets or they make the lives of WordPress users easy by providing an option to disable/enable features such as social networking icons, sticky header, menubar, etc.

 Confusing License: Some companies provide lifetime free updates.
 The license of some premium themes is valid for 1 year only and support is available for 6 months or a year.
 Once the license expires, you’ll get notifications from the developer that a new version of the theme is available but you won’t be able to update the theme.
 Also, the developers may not reply to your questions or you may not be able to raise a ticket.
 When the license expires, you’ll have to renew the license by paying the same amount you had paid while purchasing the theme (or a bit lower amount) to continue getting the updates.

 Is this licensing strategy bad?
 To be honest, if a theme is popular (having 1000s of users), a single person won’t be able to provide support.
 The developer may hire support staff.
 The staff won’t work for free.
 The money you spend to renew the support/theme license will help the developer in paying the salary of the support staff.

-Usage: You can use some premium templates on a single site only.
+Usage: As mentioned earlier, you can use some premium templates on a single site only.
 To use the same theme on different sites, you’ll have to purchase additional licenses.
 Some WP theme development companies (e.g. StudioPress and Elegant Themes) allow users to use a single template on multiple sites.
 Themify Ultra is another great theme that doesn’t come with 1 site restriction.